trixi-framework/Trixi.jl/docs/src/multi-physics_coupling.md

 Examples can be seen in `examples/structured_2d_dgsem/elixir_advection_coupled.jl`.

+## GlmSpeedCallback for coupled MHD simulations

+When simulating an MHD system and the [`GlmSpeedCallback`](@ref) is required we need to specify for which semidiscretization we need the GLM speed updated.
+This can be done with an additional parameter called `semi_indices` which is a tuple containing the semidiscretization indices for all systems that require the GLM speed updated.

+An example elixir can be found at [`examples/structured_2d_dgsem/elixir_mhd_coupled.jl`](https://github.com/trixi-framework/Trixi.jl/blob/main/examples/structured_2d_dgsem/elixir_mhd_coupled.jl).

 ## Warning about binary compatibility
 Currently the coordinate values on the nodes can differ by machine precision when simulating the mesh and when splitting the mesh in multiple domains.